SammyTV9825/GiraCodeBruteforcer/README.md

 # GiraHS Code Bruteforcer
-Bruteforce dashboards secured with 4-digit pins in Gira HomeServer 3 and 4 within 11 minutes (Optimized for FullHD [1920x1080] with 150% scaling)
+Bruteforce dashboards secured with 4-digit pins in Gira HomeServer 3 and 4 in less than 11 minutes (Optimized for Windows 10/11 with FullHD resolution [1920x1080] and 150% scaling)